-You care about your team, wanting them to be happy and healthy.
+You care about your team, wanting them to be engaged, happy and healthy.
 But sometimes we don’t know the best way to show that care—or even if we should do anything.
 And when it comes to management, the question of whether it’s okay to tell your team what they can and can’t do with their personal lives is not just one for managers: every employee has a role in creating a healthy work environment.
 So let’s look at seven signs of burnout that can harm a team’s harmony, and how you can help avoid creating an environment where workers feel forced into unhealthy habits, ending in employee burnout or overworking themselves because they’re scared to ask for help!

 1. Having a micromanaging boss